John Wylie (footballer, born 1854): Football career

 His early football was played with Shropshire Wanderers, before moving to Sheffield where he earned representative honours for the city of Sheffield.
 In the 1874 match against London, he was "borrowed" by the opposition who had insufficient players available.
 In March 1874, he was selected for the England match against Scotland, but had to withdraw at a late stage, and was replaced by John Hawley Edwards who thus made his solitary England international appearance.

 He then joined Wanderers making his first appearance for them in January 1875.
 He only made a significant contribution to the Wanderers in 1877-78, when he made eleven appearances, scoring nine goals, six of which came in FA Cup matches.
 Wanderers thus reached their third consecutive cup final, when on 23 March 1878 at the Kennington Oval, they defeated the Royal Engineers 3–1.

 Three weeks before the Cup Final, Wylie (together with fellow Wanderers forwards Henry Wace and Hubert Heron) was again selected for the annual international fixture against Scotland.
 The game did not end happily for England as the Scots ran out 7–2 victors, although Wylie did score one of England's late consolation goals.

+Simultaneous to playing with Wanderers, Wylie and two brothers were founder players in 1876 of Southill Park, which he left in 1877.
+With them he notably scored 6 goals against Mosquitoes in January 1877 and 7 against St Mary's College of Peckham the following month.

 Wylie remained with the Wanderers until 1879, making his final appearance on 28 November.
 He was described by C. W. Alcock in the 1879 Football Annual as "a good centre, with pace and strength (who) should play for his side more".